Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.5

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be transferred across the external memory interface in one second.
-It is calculated by multiplying the interface width by its memory clock speed.
-In the case of DDR type memory, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in MB per second) that can be moved across the external memory interface in a second.
+It's worked out by multiplying the interface width by its memory clock speed.
+In the case of DDR type memory, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
 This is calculated by multiplying the total number of texture units by the core speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the most pixels that the graphics chip can possibly write to its local memory per second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Raster Operations Pipelines by the the core clock speed.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly write to the local memory per second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of ROPs by the the core clock speed.
 ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+The actual pixel rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices